 Protecting people and planet

-Dynamic, nimble and effective, the Environmental Justice Foundation (EJF) is working to secure a world where natural habitats and environments can sustain, and be sustained by, the communities that depend upon them for their basic needs and livelihoods.
+Dynamic, agile and effective, the Environmental Justice Foundation (EJF) is working to secure a world where natural habitats and environments can sustain, and be sustained by, the communities that depend upon them for their basic needs and livelihoods.

 Securing lasting change for people and planet

-At EJF’s core is a simple but powerful belief: we all depend on the natural environment for our livelihoods and well-being, and that environmental security is a basic human right.
+At EJF’s core is a simple but powerful belief: we all depend on the natural environment for our livelihoods and well-being, and environmental security is a basic human right.

 For millions of people around the world, environmental degradation means hunger, poverty and vulnerability.

-From the loss of natural forests to the destruction of our oceans and climate change, it is the most vulnerable, marginalised and disempowered communities that bear the brunt.
-Communities without a voice.
+From the climate crisis to the loss of forests and the devastation of ocean ecosystems, it is the most vulnerable, marginalised and disempowered communities that bear the brunt.

 We’re working with, and for, those on the frontlines of environmental destruction to investigate, document and expose environmental and human rights abuses.
 We take local fights to the very heart of governments and business across the world to secure lasting, global change.